 Audi Q6 e-tron

-Audi builds the Q6 e-tron on the new PPE platform created together with Porsche.
-The first customers can expect to receive the Audi Q6 e-tron in Q1/Q2 2024 as a 2025 model.
+Audi built the Q6 e-tron on the new PPE platform created by Porsche and Audi.
+The first customers can expect to receive the Audi Q6 e-tron in the summer of 2024 as a 2025 model.

 Exterior